geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <a name="launch_method"></a>
 ## 8.1 Launch Method

-The AU MUST be launched by the LMS using one of the following methods, depending on the launchMethod in the Course Structure (Section 13.1.4 AU Meta Data, URL):
+The AU MUST be launched by the LMS using one of the following methods, depending on the launchMethod in the Course Structure (Section 13.1.4 AU Metadata, URL):

 When the launchMethod is "OwnWindow", the LMS MUST use one of the following:
 * Spawning a new browser window for the AU.
 * Re-directing the existing browser window to the AU.

 When the launchMethod is "AnyWindow", the LMS may choose the window context of the AU.
-All browser window options are acceptable - Frameset, New window, browser redirect, etc.
+All browser window options are acceptable - Frameset, Inline Frame, New window, browser redirect, etc.

 In either case, the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
 The launch parameters MUST be name/value pairs in a query string appended to the URL that launches the AU.